 Why are wages rising and what does it mean for the economy?

-Official figures have revealed that wages across the UK have risen at record levels as inflation remains stubbornly high.
+Wages across the UK have risen at record levels as inflation remains stubbornly high, according to new figures.

 Higher pay will provide a welcome boost for many households who have come under pressure from more expensive energy and food bills over the past year.